ahunigel/spring-security-oauth2-test/README.md

 ## TODOs

-1. Mock full oauth2 process, add `bearer` token to request header to extract a `PreAuthenticatedAuthenticationToken`

-2. For oauth2 request, add ability to set ResourceServerSecurityConfigurer.stateless to false, maybe an annotation like `@ResourceStateLess(false)`
+- For oauth2 request, add ability to set ResourceServerSecurityConfigurer.stateless to false, maybe add an annotation like `@ResourceStateLess(false)`

-3. Add support for `RestTemplate`
+- Add support for `RestTemplate`